-Analysis: A traffic methodology is currently under review.
+Analysis: A traffic methodology was approved as of May 27, 2025.
 An approved traffic study will need to be available before this item goes to BCC.
-Once an approved traffic study is received, the application will be consistent with TE Policy 2.1.4.
+Based on the approved Traffic Methodology, the roadway segment of SE 92nd Place Rd. between 441 and SR 35 (Baseline Rd.) would reach a LOS F if this project, and all other approved projects in the area, were to build out.
+Once an approved traffic study is received and required changes are provided, the application will be consistent with TE Policy 2.1.4.